ppy/osu-wiki/news/2021-08-19-project-loved-august-2021.md

 This month we have a plethora of news to share with everyone!
 The [Project Loved website](https://loved.sh), maintained by [clayton](https://osu.ppy.sh/users/3666350), is slowly beginning to take shape as the [submissions](https://loved.sh/submissions/osu), [submission system](https://loved.sh/submit) and [mapper consents](https://loved.sh/mappers) pages have gone live!
 Starting now, you may view and submit beatmaps for Loved through the official Project Loved website!
 There's still much to be done, but contributions are always welcome!
 If you wish to help us out with the ongoing development efforts, the open-source code for the website is available in the [GitHub repository](https://github.com/cl8n/project-loved-web).

 On top of that, the [Project Loved Team](/wiki/People/The_Team/Project_Loved_Team) has seen many departures and new faces show up recently.
-Coming in from the Global Moderation Team to assist with reviewing beatmap content and Project Loved's day-to-day tasks comes [Pachiru](https://osu.ppy.sh/users/2850983), who is joining Project Loved as a coordinator!
+Coming in from the Global Moderation Team to assist with reviewing beatmap content and Project Loved's day-to-day tasks, we have [Pachiru](https://osu.ppy.sh/users/2850983) joining Project Loved as a coordinator!
 Alongside them comes [UberFazz](https://osu.ppy.sh/users/8646059), someone you might have already seen active during July's round!
 Hailing from the prestigious Beatmap Nominators group, they are here to assist with ensuring that all beatmap metadata going into Loved is as accurate and correct as it can be!

 However, one of our osu!mania captains is sadly retiring from their duties, as [Pope Gadget](https://osu.ppy.sh/users/2288341) bids Project Loved farewell.
-Being one of the pioneer captains for osu!mania — we thank them for their contributions to the Loved category and wish them the best of luck in their future endeavours!
+Being one of the pioneer captains for osu!mania, we thank them for their contributions to the Loved category and wish them the best of luck in their future endeavours!

 With all of that being said, here are the picks for the month of August!